All Episodes

 While it's pleasurable and fun to think that they might be, it's not realistic.

-It's theirs by birthright, and it's it's got them constructing all kinds of conspiracy theories to explain how this happened because it can't be their fault.
+It's theirs by birthright, and it's got them constructing all kinds of conspiracy theories to explain how this happened because it can't be their fault.

 That's how you get to Bush stole the election, voting machines don't work, votes weren't counted, and all that.

-Uh so there's an implosion going on, there's no question.
+So, there's an implosion going on, there's no question.

-Uh fence and immigration being discussed now, a border fence.
+And war past, fence and immigration being discussed now, a border fence, Republicans doing all this.

 The Alito nomination, I don't care what they do, they can delay it till January.